sicchio/DM997X-Thesis-FALL16/beginning_of_semester_status.md

 *Email to sicchio@nyu.edu*

+Further information and the syllabus will be sent later this summer.

 Copy and paste these questions in a word processing application of your choice.
 Export as a pdf. **Name file as yourfirstname_msthesis_status.pdf**